 For more information about international travel in Indonesia, you can visit the website of the American bureau of consular affairs.

-What to pack for a yoga retreat in Bali
+What to pack for a yoga retreat in Bali in 2021

 The Island of the Gods is blessed with warm temperatures year-round.
 So, you won’t need much for your trip to Bali.
 And if you forget something, you’ll most likely find it in local stores.
 Here is a list of everything we think you need for your yoga retreat in Bali.